 Drink & Learn – Sporadic

-Drink & Learn hosted by Elizabeth, a drink historian, and Abigal, a bartender, both are based out of New Orleans and share their knowledge of all things drinking.
+Drink & Learn, hosted by Elizabeth, a drink historian, and Abigal, a bartender extraordinary, share their knowledge of all things drinking and crafting cocktails.

 The Moth – couple times a week

 The Mouth podcast consists of amateur storytellers who share their experiences on the day’s given topic.
 This show is also on many public radio stations.
 The Moth gathers these stores from story slams they host around the country.
 If you love stories about everyday people, give this podcast a try.

 Ted stands for Technology Entertainment and Desing, and the show contains everyday people doing extraordinary things.
 These podcasts are great for discovery and inspiration.
 There is a topic for everyone to explore in these podcasts.